launeg/Laura_Negrin-Portfolio/README.md

-# practice-myportfolio-website
+# Laura's Portfolio Website

-Portfolio Website created with the guidance of a Udemy tutorial 🚀
+DEV:
+- To run, cd into ```react-app > laura-portfolio```.
+Then run ```npm run dev```

-This repository contains the code for my personal portfolio website, which I developed by following a comprehensive Udemy tutorial.
-It showcases my skills, projects, and achievements.
+This repository contains the code for my personal portfolio website, which I developed to showcase my skills, projects, and achievements.
 Feel free to explore and provide feedback!